helyes/os-goodies/link-files/README.md

 - `-v|--verbose`: verbose mode
 - `-d|-dry`: prints commands only, no actual file operations

-❗ Optional parameters can not be combined.
-For example `-dv` will not enable verbose and dry run mode.
+❗ Optional parameters can not be combined. <br>
+Aggregated parameters `-dv` will not enable verbose and dry run mode.
 Use `-d -v` format.

 ## Warning